 Are you a Health Insurer that wants to improve your STAR Rating?
-Bring On BMC Control-M Big data and reduce your Medicare member complaints and grievances, and generate more revenue.
+Bring On Control-M Big data and reduce your Medicare member complaints and grievances, and generate more revenue.

 Is your Star score improving?
 Is your score staying the same or declining?
 Do you want to generate additional revenue?
 Drive higher quality?
 Improve your ratings by before they are released this fall?
 Control-M for Hadoop is the answer!

 Each year, Medicare checks each Insurers plans to see if there are problems with the plan related to members having problems getting service and the plans are following all of Medicare’s rules.
 Medicare also provides insight into the Insurer’s drug plan’s performance.
 Whether the drug plan has improved or declined from one year to the next year as drug benefits are an area of major concern to Health Insurers.
 Medicare compares the plan’s previous scores to its current scores and averages the results to give the Insurers plan their improvement rating.